StarCode0101/nuxt-laravel-api/README.md

-# Nuxt frontedn fot API staarter fullstack-client
+# Nuxt frontend for API starter using Laravel as backend
 Handles registration, logging in , email comfrimation and rset and 2fa authentication